cxxr/better-java/README.md

 **Good alternatives**: [Jersey][jersey] or [Spark][spark]

-Ditch CXF and JAX-RS.
-The [Play framework][play] is where it's at.
-CXF is confusing, is poorly documented, and has really odd edge cases.
-(Exactly when is your annotation checked, and if you have a derived class, does it check the parent class?)

-The Play framework, on the other hand is simple and easy to use.
+There are two main camps for doing RESTful web services in Java:
+[JAX-RS][jaxrs] and everything else.

+JAX-RS is the traditional way.
+You combine annotations with interfaces and implementations to form the web service using something like [Jersey][jersey].
+What's nice about this is you can easily make clients out of just the interface class.

+The [Play framework][play] is a radically different take on web services on the JVM: you have a routes file and then you write the classes referenced in those routes.
+It's actually an [entire MVC framework][playdoc], but you can easily use it for just REST web services.

 It's available for both Java and Scala.
 It suffers slightly from being Scala-first, but it's still good to use in Java.

+If you're used to micro-frameworks like Flask in Python, [Spark][spark] will be very familiar.
+It works especially well with Java 8.

 ### SLF4J